milaboratory/mixcr/README.md

 MiXCR is a universal software for fast and accurate analysis of raw T- or B- cell receptor repertoire sequencing data.

+ - Easy to use.
+Default pipeline can be executed without any additional parameters (see *Usage* section)

+ - TCR and IG repertoires

+ - Following species are supported *out-of-the-box* using built-in library:
+   - human
+   - mouse
+   - rat (only TRB and TRA)
+   - *... several new species will be available soon*

+- Efficiently extract repertoires from most of (if not *all*) types of TCR/IG-containing raw sequencing data:
+  - data from all specialized RepSeq sample preparation protocols
+  - RNA-Seq
+  - WGS
+  - single-cell data
+  - *etc..*

+- Has optional CDR3 reconstruction step, that allows to *recover full hypervariable region from several disjoint reads*.
+Uses suphisticated algorithms protecting from false-positive assemblies at the same time having best in class efficiency.

+- Assemble clonotypes, applying several *error-correction* algorithms to eliminate artificial diversity arising from PCR and sequencing errors

+- Clonotypes can be assembled based on CDR3 sequence (default) as well as any other region, including *full-length* variable sequence (from beginning of FR1 to the end of FR4)

+- Provides exhaustive output information for clonotypes and per-read alignments:
+  - nucleotide and amino acid sequences of all immunologically relevant regions (FR1, CDR1, ..., CDR3, etc..)
+  - identified V, D, J, C genes
+  - nucleotide and amino acid mutations in germline regions
+  - variable region topology (number of end V / D / J nucleotide deletions, length of P-segments, number of non-template N nucleotides)
+  - sequencing quality scores for any extracted sequence
+  - several other useful pieces of information

+- Completely transpatent pipeline, possible to track individual read fate from raw fastq entry to clonotype.
+Several useful tools available to evaluate pipeline performance: human readable alignments visualization, diff tool for alignment and clonotype files, etc...

 ## Installation / Download

 #### Using Homebrew on Mac OS X or Linux (linuxbrew)